fmateoc/JsSqueak/README.md

 As far as the plugins are concerned, although they are also generated (with some overrides), they require more effort and they do not change with the image - they are very slowly moving targets.
 So, instead of requiring that all the users build a VMMaker image to generate the plugins, I have published the already generated plugins, alongside the changesets required for generating them.
 Some basic instructions:
 1. open a clean 4.5 image (this is what was used for the original VMMakerJS for SqueakJS)
-2. load update-dtl.21 from the VMMaker repo in Monticello - this contains the latest VMMakerJS for SqueakJS (VMMakerJS-dtl.18)
+2. load update-dtl.21 from the VMMaker repo in Monticello - this contains the latest VMMakerJS for SqueakJS (VMMakerJS-dtl.18), which I have used as a starting point
 3. load the changeset Common-pre from Squeak/common
 4. load the latest version of VMMaker (VMMaker-dtl.439 as of this writing) from the VMMaker repo, to get the latest plugin fixes - proceed through the several syntax errors, they do not affect the plugins that we generate
 5. load the changeset VMMakerJS-fm from Squeak/plugins